isomerpages/mlaw-corp/news/speeches/_posts/2020-11-20-Opening-Remarks-by-Mr-K-Shanmugam-Minister-for-Law-at-JIMC-Webinar.md

 ---
-title: 'Opening Remarks by Mr K Shanmugam, Minister For Law, at the Webinar Celebrating the 2nd Anniversary of JIMC and JIMC-SIMC Joint COVID-19 Protocol
+title: 'Opening Remarks by Mr K Shanmugam, Minister For Law, at the Webinar Celebrating the 2nd Anniversary of JIMC and JIMC-SIMC Joint COVID-19 Protocol'
 date: 2020-11-20
 permalink: /news/speeches/Opening-Remarks-by-Mr-K-Shanmugam-Minister-for-Law-at-JIMC-Webinar